Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 3. (Optional) If working with more than one Pioreactor in your cluster, it's useful to assign experiment-specific labels to them.
 These labels show up in the user interface, and make progress checking and updating easier.
 The labels can be changed later.
 Click "Assign" when done.

 :::tip
 Use these labels to keep track of treatments on multiple Pioreactors.
 For example, labels '15C', '25C' and '35C' can be used to differentiate temperature treatments.
 These labels will be shown on graphs generated in the _Overview_ page on the website.
+They can be changed in the UI later, too.
 :::

 ![](/img/user-guide/assign_labels_bulk.png)